Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Do I need to keep the property to keep residency in the Dominican Republic?

-Since your investor residency in the Dominican Republic is tied to holding a qualifying investment of at least US$200,000, you should assume you need to keep the property (or an equivalent qualifying investment) to maintain your status.
+Since your investor residency in the Dominican Republic is tied to a qualifying investment of at least US$200,000, you should assume you need to keep the property (or replace it with another qualifying investment) to maintain your residency status.

 Is there a minimum stay requirement per year in the Dominican Republic?